 NERIS is the National Emergency Response Information System, developed by FSRI (Fire Safety Research Institute) as the modern replacement for NFIRS.
 It's a national incident reporting system with a public API, structured data model, and active development community.

 Enrollment is free and managed by FSRI.
 Your state fire marshal's office can also help with enrollment and data quality.
-NERIS is not a product — it's national infrastructure for the fire service.
+NERIS is not a product.
+It's national infrastructure for the fire service.

-Contact us at [email protected] to discuss what your department qualifies for.
+Get in touch to discuss what your department qualifies for.

 Peer matching works in two steps.
 First, hard filters narrow the candidate pool: peers must be the same department type (career / combination / volunteer), same community class (urban / suburban / rural by population density), same U.S. Census division, and within ±50% of your department's population.